 Well this started Gideon

-to speak out the insecurities and lack of faith Gideon held for himself.
-It
+to speak out about the insecurities he had and the lack of faith Gideon held

 6:12-15 NIV 12

 When the angel of the LORD appeared to Gideon, he said, "The LORD is with

 you, mighty warrior."
 13 "But sir," Gideon replied, "if the LORD is